couchbaselabs/mca-java-sample/README.md

-# Couchbase xDCR Sample Project
+# Couchbase XDCR Sample Project

-This project makes use of the
+This project makes use of the Couchbase Multi-Cluster Aware Java client.
+Using this client, database loads will automatically transfer to alternative clusters if nodes become unavailable.
+See the Tutorial document in this repo for a walk through of setting up a multi-master, multi-region cluster.

+This client is currently in development, and available only as an Enterprise Edition feature (as of 1/24/2018).
+You will not be able to build this sample without the client.
+For more information, please contact a Couchbase sales representative.

 Installation
 * Java 8 or higher